adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/03_Scenario_3_Improved_Detection_Active_Response.md

 # 🟥 Scenario 3 — Detection & Response in Action
-**Attacker returns — SOC detects, contains, and stops the intrusion**
+**I returned as the attacker — the SOC detected, contained, and stopped the intrusion**

 ---

 ## 🧭 Scenario Context

-Scenario 3 follows directly after Scenario 2.
+This scenario follows directly after Scenario 2.

-Because the previous incident was not properly handled, the attacker retained valid credentials and decided to return.
+Because the previous incident was not properly handled, I retained valid credentials and decided to return.
-However, since Scenario 2, the organization introduced **active detection and response capabilities** in the SIEM.
+However, after Scenario 2, I had already introduced **active detection and response capabilities** into the SIEM environment.

 This scenario demonstrates a realistic blue team success case:

-> **The attacker gains access — but is quickly detected, contained, and forced to disengage.**
+> **I gained access — but was quickly detected, contained, and forced to disengage.**

 ---

 ## 🟦 1.
 Environment Overview — Defensive State

-The Windows Server endpoint remains externally accessible, but detection maturity has significantly improved.
+The Windows Server endpoint remained externally accessible, but detection maturity had significantly improved.

 ### 🔐 Account & Authentication State

-- Password complexity: **Enabled**
+- Password complexity: Enabled
-- Minimum password length: **10**
+- Minimum password length: 10
-- Password history: **5**
+- Password history: 5
-- Maximum password age: **90 days**
+- Maximum password age: 90 days
-- Account lockout policy: **Configured**
+- Account lockout policy: Configured
-- Compromised account: **Still valid at scenario start**
+- Compromised account: Still valid at scenario start

+This state represents a system that is **still reachable**, but no longer passively observed.

 ---

 ## 📊 2.
 Logging & Detection Capabilities

 ### ✔ Active Telemetry

+At the start of this scenario, the following telemetry was actively collected and analyzed:

 - Windows Security Event Logs
   - Successful logons (4624)